 And, the revitalized interest in the game has spread from pinball specific foundations to general food and entertainment establishments.
-Savvy business owners are realizing pinball’s potential, and they are incorporating pinball into their entertainment offering.
+Savvy business owners are realizing pinball’s potential, and they are incorporating pinball into their entertainment offerings.

 Whether you are looking to reinvent the theme of your bar or just wanting to add some new entertainment options, pinball can connect a new audience to your business.
 The more active, young crowd is looking to engage their gaming prowess on a night out, and older pinballers will enjoy the nostalgia pinball machines offer.

-More than just a recreational activity for some, competitive pinball and pinball tournaments are seeing a growth throughout the States.
+More than just a recreational activity for some, competitive pinball and pinball tournaments are seeing growth throughout the States.
 The International Flipper Pinball Association holds events in nearly every state, and their presence is growing nationally and internationally.
 Tournaments are held in bars, restaurants, and cafes, and they offer a unique opportunity to connect with the local community.

 In a more recreational setting, arcade bars are also spreading as a way for patrons to connect their love of gaming with the outside world.
 Themed arcade bars attract an audience looking for more in a bar than the familiar trappings.
-With this said, simply having a machine offers customers a fun, engaging game to spend a couple minutes on in between buying food and drinks.
+With this said, simply having a machine offers customers a fun, engaging game to spend a couple of minutes on in between buying food and drinks.